Sights set on school board

 A forum for the candidates was hosted by the school district and the Green River Chamber of Commerce last Wednesday, and livestreamed on the school district's YouTube channel.

-Out of the seven candidates, four will take the positions opening up on the school board, as none of the current board members whose terms are expiring are running for reelection.
+Out of the eight candidates, four will take the positions opening up on the school board, as none of the current board members whose terms are expiring are running for reelection.
 Those leaving the school board are Chairman Steve Core and Board Members Brenda Roosa, Mark Sanders and David Young.
 Current board members whose terms expire in 2026 are Ashley Castillon, Tom Wilson and Daniel Flom.

 The new candidates running for the open positions used the forum as an opportunity to introduce themselves and explain their motivations in seeking to be on the school board.